Sesostris

 "The great Sesostris", identified in this 19th-century engraving as Ramesses II during the Battle of Kadesh.

 Herodotus misidentified the relief of King Tarkasnawa of Mira, as belonging to Sesostris.
 Karabel relief, circa 1350 BC.

-Sesostris (Σέσωστρις) is the name of a king of ancient Egypt who, according to Herodotus, led a military expedition into parts of Europe.
+Sesostris (Σέσωστρις) is the name of a king of ancient Egypt who, according to Herodotus, led a military expedition across Asia into parts of Europe.
 Tales of Sesostris are probably based on the life of Senusret I, Senusret III and perhaps other Pharaohs such as Shoshenq I and Ramesses II.

-Sesostris' name is also given as Sesoösis or Sesonchosis in other sources.
+Sesostris's name is also given as Sesoösis or Sesonchosis in other sources.

 Account of Herodotus

-In Herodotus's Histories there appears a story told by Egyptian priests about a Pharaoh Sesostris who, the priests say, had led an army overland northward to Asia Minor, then fought his way westward into Europe, where he defeated the Scythians and the Thracians—possibly in modern Romania and Bulgaria.
+Herodotus's Histories relate a story told by Egyptian priests about a Pharaoh Sesostris who had led an army overland northward to Asia Minor, then fought his way westward into Europe, where he defeated the Scythians and the Thracians — possibly in modern Romania and Bulgaria.
 Sesostris then returned home, leaving colonists behind at the river Phasis in Colchis.
 Herodotus cautioned the reader that much of this story came second hand via Egyptian priests, but also noted that the Colchians were commonly believed to be Egyptian colonists.

-Herodotus also relates that when Sesostris defeated an army without much resistance he erected a pillar in their capital with an image of a vulva on it to shame the defeated side by comparing them to women.
-Pliny the Elder also makes mention of Sesostris, who, he claims, was defeated by Saulaces, a gold-rich king of Colchis.
+Herodotus also related that when Sesostris defeated an army without much resistance he erected a pillar in their capital with an image of a vulva on it to shame the defeated side by comparing them to women.
+Pliny the Elder also made mention of Sesostris, who, he claimed, was defeated by Saulaces, a gold-rich king of Colchis.

+Herodotus further described how the priests told him that when Sesostris returned to Egypt, he divided the country among all the Egyptians by giving each an equal square parcel of land, which became his revenue base through an annual land tax.

+According to Herodotus, he also then built two statues, one of himself and one of his wife, each thirty cubits high, and statues of his four sons, each twenty cubits in height, outside the "temple of Hephaestus."

-Herodotus wrote that Sesostris was the father of the blind king Pheron, who was less warlike than his father Sesostris.
+Herodotus wrote that Sesostris was the father of the blind king Pheron, who was, unlike him, not warlike.

-According to Professor Alan Lloyd, "the core of Herodotus’ narrative is provided by an Egyptian tradition which presented Sesostris as a model of the ideal of kingship.
+According to Professor Alan Lloyd, the core of the narrative advanced by Herodotus is "provided by an Egyptian tradition which presented Sesostris as a model of the ideal of kingship.
 This certainly contained an historical element, but it has been supplemented and contaminated by folklore, nationalist propaganda, and Greek attitudes."